Amber Court

-Amber Court Villa D'Genting Resort is an apartment complex in Genting Highlands, Pahang, Malaysia.
+Golden Hills Resort is an apartment complex in Genting Highlands, Pahang, Malaysia.
 It contains two 23-storey apartment towers (Parkview with Block A, B, C and Hillview with Block D, E, F) including three levels of car parks and two levels of retail podiums.
 The estimated height is 92 m.
-The 741 apartments are partially used for timeshare and homestay.
+The 692 apartments are used for timeshare and homestay, while the 55 commercial lots are occupied by a variety of shops and businesses.

 History

-Amber Court is a resort-apartment venture built in Malaysia’s tiger-economy period of the 1990s.
+Golden Hills Resort is a resort-apartment venture built in Malaysia’s tiger-economy period of the 1990s.
 The Canadian mining company Giant Bay Resources Ltd. developed together with Samaworld (Malaysia) Sdn Bhd the new Disney-like SamaWorld theme park in the Genting Highlands.

 Planning

 In 1990 Giant Bay acquired the bankrupt company Techlines Corp Sdn Bhd that owned the land surrounding SamaWorld.
 Techlines was renamed Giant Bay (Malaysia) Sdn Bhd.
 Giant Bay's Hong Kong entity Giant Bay Capital (HK) Ltd. owned Giant Bay (Malaysia).
 Giant Bay (Malaysia) under president Richard J. Leibel was responsible for the residential and commercial development around SamaWorld.
 Planned were resort apartments, hilltop condominiums, bungalows (Regency Village, Asian Village, International Village), and a hotel on an 80 hectare site.
 The estimated total development cost was 500 million Malaysian Ringgit (approx. 188.13 million US dollars).
 The apartment project of Giant Bay Development Sdn Bhd was called Samaworld Parkview And Hillview Resort Apartments or just Resort Apartments, and was later called Amber Court.
 Sometimes it is listed as Parkview and Hillview Apartments.
 Cost of the project was 70 million Ringgit.
 Planned were 688 individually owned apartments of various sizes (number later increased) with hotel-service to generate income for investors.
 In 1991 the freehold apartments were marketed under the slogan "Cool Investment - Hot Returns".